Team-Dynamax/Deep-Dive-into-COVID-Backend/README.md

 </p>

 Branch Etiquette<br>
-- Create Branch for branch Frontend and Backend for testable code Only <br>
+- Create Branch for each feature (visualise one country, compare visualisations of multiple countries and predict and visualise future trends).
+These brances are for testable code Only <br>
-- Other branches can be created for developmental use where you feel appropriate.<br>
+- Other branches can be created for developmental use where you feel appropriate off of the feature branches.<br>
 - Master branch is restricted.<br>
 - To add code to Master Branch the code must be Approved and Verified.<br>